Abingdon Fencing Club COVID-19UpdateRe-Opened13th AugustJunior ClassRestarting1st October

 Book a place

-Due to social distancing requirements, it is neccessary for anyone wishing to attend a weekly fencing session to book a slot as places are limited.
+Due to social distancing requirements, it is neccessary for anyone wishing to attend an adult weekly fencing session to book a slot as places are limited.

 A Full risk assessment has been carried out and is available to view